 Muncie is a larger medium-sized city located in the state of Indiana.
-With a population of 70,087 people and 23 constituent neighborhoods, Muncie is the tenth largest community in Indiana.
+With a population of 65,292 people and 26 constituent neighborhoods, Muncie is the 12th largest community in Indiana.

-The education level of Muncie citizens is a little higher than the average for US cities and towns: 22.44% of adults in Muncie have at least a bachelor's degree.
+The overall education level of Muncie is somewhat higher than in the average US city of 21.84%: 25.45% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Muncie in 2010 was $16,986, which is low income relative to Indiana and the nation.
-This equates to an annual income of $67,944 for a family of four.
-Muncie also has one of the higher rates of people living in poverty in the nation, with 33.12% of its population below the federal poverty line.
+The per capita income in Muncie in 2018 was $21,440, which is low income relative to Indiana and the nation.
+This equates to an annual income of $85,760 for a family of four.
+However, Muncie contains both very wealthy and poor people as well.
+Muncie also has one of the higher rates of people living in poverty in the nation, with 30.38% of its population below the federal poverty line.

 Muncie is a somewhat ethnically-diverse city.
 The people who call Muncie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Muncie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Muncie include Irish, English, Italian, and French .
+Important ancestries of people in Muncie include German, Irish, English, European, and Italian.

 The most common language spoken in Muncie is English.
 Other important languages spoken here include Spanish and Chinese.